 The Guardians' legislative mandate is to invest the Fund on a prudent, commercial basis and, in doing so, manage and administer the Fund in a manner consistent with the following:

 - maximising return without undue risk to the Fund as a whole and

 - avoiding prejudice to New Zealand’s reputation as a responsible member of the world community.

-The Fund has a long investment horizon: withdrawals are not scheduled until 2030/31 and the NZ Treasury estimates that it will keep growing until the 2080s.
-The Fund’s highly diversified global investment portfolio is therefore heavily growth-oriented.
-The Guardians uses a Reference Portfolio to benchmark the value being added through active investment strategies.
+The Fund has a long investment horizon: withdrawals are not scheduled until 2035/36, and the NZ Treasury estimates that it will keep growing until the 2070s.
+The Fund’s highly diversified global investment portfolio is, therefore, heavily growth-oriented.
+The Guardians use a Reference Portfolio to benchmark the value being added through active investment strategies.

-The Guardians' aim, as an active investor, is to add more value after all costs to the Fund than the reference approach would do, using strategies based on the Fund’s natural advantages as a long-term, sovereign investor with low liquidity requirements.
+As an active investor, the Guardians aim is to add more value to the Fund after all costs than the reference approach would, using strategies based on the Fund’s natural advantages as a long-term, sovereign investor with known liquidity requirements.

-Further information about how the Guardians invest the Fund, the Reference Portfolio approach and monthly updates on Fund performance, are available on www.nzsuperfund.co.nz.
+Further information about how the Guardians invest the Fund, the Reference Portfolio approach and monthly updates on Fund performance are available at www.nzsuperfund.nz.
 The website also includes copies of the Guardians’ investment policies and Annual Reports.